idgregga7100/LMM_for_large_GWAS/README.md

 ```
 ## Running Test Scripts with Test Data

-The directory `test` includes generalized scripts and small data files to test functionality.
+The directory `test` includes generalized scripts and small data files (a simulated subset, n=100 individuals) to test functionality.
 All test scripts should be run from within the `test` directory.

 ### PLINK2 (baseline)

+The test script can be used for either categorical or continous phenotypes with no adjustment needed.

 Command to run with provided test data using nohup:
 ```